johnousterhout/aposd-vs-clean-code/README.md

 The approach I prefer is one where the developer works in somewhat larger units than in TDD, perhaps a few methods or a class.
-The developer first writes some code (anwywhere from a few tens of lines to a few hundred lines), then writes unit tests for that code.
+The developer first writes some code (anywhere from a few tens of lines to a few hundred lines), then writes unit tests for that code.
 As with TDD, the code isn't considered to be "working" until it has comprehensive unit tests.